 Gepeto and PinochIn Pinocchio, the puppet's nose grows longer each time he tells a lie, symbolizing the consequences of dishonesty.
 This magical feature highlights the importance of truthfulness and teaches Pinocchio—and readers—that lies can have visible and lasting effects.

-The Prophet Muhammad mentioned, “It is not lawful to lie except in three cases: something the man tells his wife to please her, to lie during war, and to lie in order to bring peace between people” (Sunan al-Tirmidhi).
-This Hadith outlines that, although Islam values honesty, there are specific circumstances where lying may be permitted to address particular needs.
+In Islam, certain Hadiths outline specific circumstances in which lying may be considered permissible.
+The Prophet Muhammad stated, “It is not lawful to lie except in three cases: something the man tells his wife to please her, to lie during war, and to lie in order to bring peace between people” (Sunan al-Tirmidhi).
+These exceptions suggest that while Islam values honesty, it allows for flexibility when addressing particular needs or challenges.

 Reconciliation Between People

-In Islam, lying is allowed to reconcile differences between individuals or groups.
-The Prophet Muhammad said, “He is not a liar who reconciles between people and conveys something good or says something good” (Sahih al-Bukhari; Sahih Muslim).
-This exception is intended to promote peace and harmony, even if it involves telling a less-than-true story to mend relationships and reduce conflict.
+Islamic teachings permit lying to reconcile differences between individuals or groups.
+As reported, “He is not a liar who reconciles between people and conveys something good or says something good” (Sahih al-Bukhari; Sahih Muslim).
+This provision is intended to promote harmony and reduce conflict, even if achieving this requires conveying information that is not fully truthful.

 During War